 The sangha then sat one period of zazen together before the Ango Entering Ceremony began.
 Formal participants of the ango lined up in the hallway and while the ino read everyone’s name, they offered incense at the threshold of the zendo, making a commitment to intensify their practice and study during the next 90 days.

 After entering, Shugen Sensei offered a talk outlining the Ango’s focus—Taking Refuge in the Three Treasures—and spoke about the themes that will mark the coming months, including faith and trust and the teacher-student relationship.

-The usual post-Ango-Entering Hike up Tremper Mountain was postponed due to icy conditions, and has been scheduled for Sunday, April 12th.
+The usual mid-Ango-Entering Hike up Tremper Mountain was postponed due to icy conditions, and has been scheduled for Sunday, April 12th.